MrBlank/Calibre-EPUB-to-CBZ/README.md

 # EPUB to CBZ - Calibre Plugin

-A Calibre plugin to convert EPUB files to CBZ (Comic Book ZIP) format.
 This plugin allows you to easily convert your EPUB comics and manga to CBZ format directly within Calibre.

 ## Installation